telus/tds-core/src/components/Responsive/Responsive.md

 ### Passing a child function

-Since the Responsive component wraps **react-responsive**, you may pass a function as the only child to perform logical operations based on whether or not the query matches the browser viewport.
+Since the Responsive component wraps **react-media**, you may pass a function as the only child to perform logical operations based on whether or not the query matches the browser viewport.

 ```jsx
 <Responsive minWidth="sm">